 Fire The WSM

 Select 3 fist-sized chunks of dry smoke wood.
-I used the 3 chunks of oak wood shown in Photo 39.
-There's no need to soak the wood before using it.
+I used 3 chunks of oak wood.
+There’s no need to soak the wood before using it.

 Fire-up the WSM using the Minion Method.
 Fill the charcoal chamber to the top with Kingsford charcoal and add 20-40 lit briquettes started using a Weber chimney starter, spreading them evenly over the unlit charcoal.

-In Photo 41, you can see the 40 briquets I lit in an upside down chimney starter.
-Photo 42 shows them dumped on top of the unlit charcoal, right before I spread them out...just a cool photo of hot coals in the dark.
+In the third photo above, you can see the 40 briquets I lit in an upside down chimney starter.
+The last photo shows them dumped on top of the unlit charcoal, right before I spread them out…just a cool photo of hot coals in the dark.

 Barbecue The Brisket

 Assemble the cooker and fill the pan with cool water—remember, in Aaron Franklin’s world, water plays an important role in making great brisket.
 Place the brisket on the top cooking grate fat-side down and cover with the lid.
 The fat helps shield the lean brisket flat from the heat.